sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_14_Security Center.md

 1. You should be able to connect to the VM suuccessfully.

 1. Back in the Azure portal navigate to **Resource Groups** > **AZ500LAB131415** > **myNetworkSecurityGroup**.
-1. Take not of the rules that have been created by Security Center.
+1. Take note of the rules that have been created by Security Center.

 1. Navigate to **Security Center**